Those women longed for the touch of others' lips, and thus invited their kisses: Religion

 Further Christian symbolism is apparent in the image of the seven eyes, or Seele's emblem, which alludes to the Book of Revelation.
 In said book, the number seven is frequently mentioned, and a lamb with "seven horns and seven eyes" is described; the seven eyes "are the Seven Spirits of God sent out into all the earth".
 The seven eyes also have a connection with the eyes of Yahweh, capable of observing all creation, also called the "pupils of God".
 The number seven takes on considerable importance in Kabbalistic mysticism of Judeo-Christian origin, as a symbol of completeness.
 According to a theory formulated by Carl Gustav Horn, editor of the North American edition of the manga, the seven eyes and Seele's emblem could be linked to the Book of Zechariah: See, the stone I have set in front of Joshua!
 There are seven eyes on that one stone, and I will engrave an inscription on it,' says the Lord Almighty, 'and I will remove the sin of this land in a single day.
+Scholars Víctor Sellés de Lucas and Manuel Hernández-Pérez noted that Seele's emblem triangle may represent an inverted version of the Eye of Providence.
 According to the Evangelion Encyclopedia, published alongside the Italian Platinum Edition of the series, the seven eyes could also refer to the "seven wise custodians of the Torah".
+Writer Virginie Nebbia compared the appearance of Lilith's face to Kemur from Ultra Q or to Marilupa's mask from Hayao Miyazaki's Nausicaä of the Valley of the Wind.